bgruening/galaxytools/chemicaltoolbox/README.rst

 Prerequisites::

-* Python 2.6 or above
+* Python 2.6 or 2.7
 * standard C compiler, C++ and Fortran compiler
 * Autotools
 * CMake
 * cairo development files (used for PNG depictions)
 * python development files
 * Java Runtime Environment (JRE, used by OPSIN and NPLS)

+To install all of the prerequisites you can run the following command, depending on your OS:

 - Debian based systems: apt-get install build-essential gfortran cmake mercurial libcairo2-dev python-dev
 - Fedora: yum install make automake gcc gcc-c++ gcc-gfortran cmake mercurial libcairo2-devel python-devel